Hurghada Excursions to Cairo

 These are decorated with diverse scenes, including bread baking, beer brewing, fowling, herding, mat making, metal smelting, and the sculpting of statues, apparently of Meresankh herself.
 These, along with the elaborate scenes of offering-bearers bringing all sorts of gifts to Meresankh, were intended to magically provide her soul with a continuous stream of food and goods in the afterlife.
 Interestingly, among the objects brought to her are a canopy with a bed set up, an armchair, and a carrying chair.
 Actual examples of similar things were discovered in the tomb of Hetepheres I, the mother of Kufu, and can be seen today at the Egyptian Museum in Cairo.

-Among the most striking features of Meresankh’s tomb chapel is a series of ten giant statues of women that are carved out of the northern wall.
-It is believed that they represent, in addition to, Meresankh herself, her mother, and her daughters as well.
+Among the most striking features of Meresankh’s tomb chapel is a series of ten giant statues of women carved out of the northern wall.
+They are believed to represent Meresankh herself, her mother, and her daughters.

 Eastern and Western Cemeteries

-Two of the largest preserved Old Kingdom cemeteries form a part of the pyramid complex of King Khufu (c.2589–2566 BC) in Giza.
-After their positions relative to the Great Pyramid, they are called the Eastern and Western Cemeteries, which include the tombs of members of the royal family and the highest-ranking nobles.
+Two of the largest preserved Old Kingdom cemeteries form part of the pyramid complex of King Khufu (c.2589–2566 BC) in Giza.
+Because of their positions relative to the Great Pyramid, they are called the Eastern and Western Cemeteries.
+These cemeteries include the tombs of members of the royal family and the highest-ranking nobles.
 As such, they contain some of the most beautiful tomb decorations from this period.

 The cemeteries consist mainly of mastabas, but rock-cut tombs are also attested.
 The term mastaba (Arabic for “bench”) refers to a type of funerary structure that was generally rectangular and built over the tomb proper, which was underground.
-Most of the mastabas of the Eastern and Western Cemeteries were constructed during the reign of Khufu, in tandem with his pyramid complex, whereas the rock-cut tombs were mainly built later.
+Most of the Eastern and Western Cemeteries mastabas were constructed during Khufu’s reign, in tandem with his pyramid complex, whereas the rock-cut tombs were mainly built later.

 Most of the Eastern Cemetery’s tombs dating to Khufu’s reign were intended for his closest relatives.
-The rock-cut tomb of his mother, queen Hetepheres I, and her funerary equipment, was discovered here.
-It is the site of the mastaba of his half-brother Ankh-haf, who had an important administrative position in constructing the Great Pyramid.
-On the other hand, the mastabas of the Western Cemetery, which are primarily arranged in an orderly grid, were reserved for very high-ranking noblemen that were not as closely related to the king.
+The rock-cut tomb of his mother, queen Hetepheres I, and her funerary equipment were discovered here.
+It is the site of the mastaba of his half-brother Ankh-haf, who had an essential administrative position in constructing the Great Pyramid.
+On the other hand, the mastabas of the Western Cemetery, which are primarily arranged in an orderly grid, were reserved for very high-ranking noblemen who were not as closely related to the king.
 Among them is the monumental mastaba of Hemiunu, who oversaw the building of the Great Pyramid.

 Workers’ Town and Cemetery

 The remains of an extensive settlement site, Heit al-Ghurab, were discovered in the southeastern area of the Giza Plateau.
 This was where the workers who built the pyramid complexes of Khafre (c.2558–2532 BC) and Menkaure (c.2532–2503 BC) lived.
 The tantalizing remains of an even older settlement underneath may date to Khufu’s reign (c.2589–2566 BC).
 Houses, magazines, three main streets, and a royal administrative building were discovered within the city walls, as were four huge galleries.
 These may have been the barracks where workers who built the pyramids slept and prepared food.
-An enormous amount of fish, bird, cattle, sheep, goat and pig bones were found, revealing that the state ensured the workers were in good health to fulfil their physically demanding responsibilities.
+Many fish, birds, cattle, sheep, goats, and pig bones were found, revealing that the state ensured the workers were in good health and fulfilled their physically demanding responsibilities.

 The town’s cemetery is on the hillside immediately west of Heit al-Ghurab.
 Low-ranking overseers of workers were buried in modest mastabas on the low slopes of the hill, surrounded by even smaller mastaba or domed tombs, possibly those of their extended families and the workers they supervised.
 These were built mainly of mudbrick, whereas the higher-ranking overseers and skilled artisans were buried in large stone mastabas higher up the slope.
 Among these is the beautifully decorated tomb of the overseer of linen, the overseer of the royal house of purification, Nefertheith.
 Most of the bodies discovered show evidence of hard physical labour, many even featuring broken bones.
 Most of these had healed correctly, indicating that the workers received excellent medical care and were well-fed.